BeautifulPhoenix/ROF/README.md

 Is a simple simulated game of luck roulette

-to run execute in terminal in folder src cd g++ main.cpp -o main && ./main
+to run execute in terminal in folder src g++ main.cpp -o main && ./main